Books

 Earth Notes: Exploring the Southwest’s Canyon Country from the Airwaves

-Edited by Peter Friederici A collection, published by the Grand Canyon Association, of greatest hits from KNAU’s Earth Notes show.
+A collection, published by the Grand Canyon Association, of greatest hits from KNAU’s Earth Notes show.
 Beautifully illustrated by Diane Iverson, and with contributions by eleven different writers.
 This slim volume is perfectly designed to fit into a daypack!
-Order it here.

 A New Plateau